nanotee/nvim-lua-guide/README.md

 ### vim.fn.{function}()

-`vim.fn` is for calling a Vimscript function.
-The Vimscript function can either be a built-in Vim function or a user function.
+`vim.fn` can be used to call a Vimscript function.
 Data types are converted back and forth from Lua to Vimscript.

 ```lua
 print(vim.fn.printf('Hello from %s', 'Lua'))